wooga/locker/README.md

 practical option for locks, mutexes and leader election in a distributed system.

-In terms of the CAP theorem, `locker` by default chooses consistency by requiring a quorum for every write.
-Leases expiring during a netsplit, can cause reads to to be inconsistent.
+In terms of the CAP theorem, `locker` chooses consistency by requiring a quorum for every write.
+For reads, `locker` chooses availability and always does a local readwhich can be inconsistent.
+Extensions of the lease is used as an anti-entropy mechanism to eventually propagate all leases.

 There are three operations: